The world right now serves as one of the best environments for distracting oneself in the history of mankind.

 We live in an age where the transportation of ideas and thoughts has become nearly instantaneous, where the ability to jump into a virtual reality with environments seemingly far more palpable than our actual meat-space has become easier than ever.

-We live in an era where jumping from one thought train to the next, never reaching any deep conclusions about anything has become the norm, not the exception.
+We live in an era where jumping from one thought train to the next, never reaching substantial conclusions about anything has become the norm, not the exception.

-On an individual scale, distractions can range from mindless entertainment, to drugs, alcohol and superficial conversation.
-Nowadays, the idea of individuals being endlessly distracted by completely inane and trivial, at times almost completely pointless pursuits and past-times, is a very common occurrence and is almost seen as something normal.
+While on an individual scale, distractions can range from mindless entertainment, to drugs, alcohol and superficial conversation.
+Nowadays, the idea of individuals being endlessly distracted by completely inane and trivial, at times almost completely pointless pursuits and past-times, is a very common occurrence and is seen as something normal.

 For a very clear and lucid experience of this one need not go farther than oneself and their own escapism, but if you wish to see this in the world outside you (and you live in a country where technology is at least relatively abundant), simply go on a ride with your local bus or subway.
 What you will see is people completely engrossed in their smartphones, often times with their ear-plugs in, completely distracted and dissociated from the reality outside of them.
 People that wish to block themselves out from reality, from the present moment – and ultimately, from themselves.